NOW HIRING: 2020 Youth Vote Organizers

 - Coordinate with fellow organizing staff, school faculty, and event organizers to find creative ways to maximize the impact of our voter registration drives during each school visit.

-- Frequently travel across the Front Range, with possible travel to the Western slope and other communities across the state
+- Frequently travel across the Front Range, with possible overnight travel to other communities across the state.

 - For our applicants to our Western team, overnight travel and distance traveling should be expected, in order to reach our rural Colorado communities.